department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/home-buying-process-rewrite.md

 <br>

 Be prepared to pay lender fees.
-Many lenders charge people using VA-backed home loans a 1% flat fee (sometimes called a "loan origination fee").
-They may also charge you additional fees, depending on the home you want to buy and your finances.
+Many lenders charge Veterans using VA-backed home loans a 1% flat fee (sometimes called a "loan origination fee").
+Lenders may also charge you additional fees.
 If you don't know what a fee is for, ask the lender.
 In some cases, lender fees are negotiable.

 </li>